 Here’s a very informative tutorial on how to remove lead paint.

-I started out spraying the paint with water and removed all the lose paint first.
+I started out spraying the paint with water and removed all the loose paint first.

 Then used the paint remover and scraped off the paint.
 I had to go over it a couple of times to get through the layers.
 This stripping gel had a Citrus smell to it.
 It makes it a little more pleasant to work with.